open-oni/open-oni/docs/customization/theme.md

 - [CSS Customization](#css-customization)
 - [Compile Static Assets](#compile-static-assets)

-You may also want to view the documentation on adding plugins like a map and "on this day" sections, found [here](https://github.com/open-oni/open-oni/wiki/Plugins).
+View the [plugin documentation](/docs/customization/plugins.md) for more information about available plugins and information about how to include them in your application.

 ## Create a New Theme

-You will want to copy the default them to start your own new theme!
+You will want to copy the default theme to start your own!

 ```
 cp -r themes/default themes/<your-theme-name>